Skip to content

 Custom Agent Definitions

-In addition to the built-in agents (operator, navigator, vault, librarian, automator, planner, chronicler), you can define custom agents using AGENT.md files.
+In addition to the built-in agents (operator, navigator, vault, librarian, automator, planner, chronicler, ontologist), you can define custom agents using AGENT.md files.

 AGENT.md Format